 Many times in the computer industry, we come across terms such as Uptime and Downtime, Runtime and Runtime error, etc. Here, we will look at what they mean and everything related to them.
+Uptime and Downtime

-The term Uptime refers to the time-period during which a computer is running or is operational.
+The term Uptime refers to the time period during which a computer is running or is operational.
 It is a standard of measurement and is done so in terms of a percentile.
 The standard is 99.999 percentile also called five 9s.

 Downtime is the time-period for which the computer is unavailable or non-operational.
-It is also called outage duration.
+It is also called the outage duration.
 The unavailability of the system or network may be due to any system failures (unplanned event) which may occur from some kind of a software crash or from communication failures (network outages).
-Maintenance routines (this are planned events) can also lead to unavailability of the system and thereby causing Downtime.
+Maintenance routines (these are planned events) can also lead to unavailability of the system and thereby causing Downtime.

 Uptime and Downtime are critical for determining the success level of the real-time services or systems.
 These terms help us quantify the success value of these services or systems.
 Generally, every service level agreements and contracts include an uptime/downtime ratio that shows for how long that service will be operational and available to the users.

-In the IT sector, professionals uses these terms to refer to a total amount of operational time (for example if a system has been running constantly for three weeks it is said to have a “three-week uptime”).
+In the IT sector, professionals use these terms to refer to a total amount of operational time (for example if a system has been running constantly for three weeks it is said to have a “three-week uptime”).

 In general, uptime is always referred to as a default or standard, whereas; downtime often requires specifics like maintenance downtime, downtime due to malfunctions, etc